Summary: Rules for the Direction of the Mind (page 4)

 He examines the general mechanism of sensation, drawing on the Aristotelian image of wax on which the shapes of objects are impressed.

-Surprisingly, it is here (and not in any possible introduction) that Descartes sets out the plan of his work.
+Surprisingly, it is here — rather than in any introduction — that Descartes sets out the plan of his work.

 He distinguishes between simple propositions and questions.